Ruggero1912/AIDE-unipi/1st YEAR/OPTIMIZATION METHODS AND GAME THEORY/exams/oral-questions.md

 # Multiobjective problem
     - Definition of Ideal Minimum, Pareto Minimum, Weak Pareto Minimum
+    - The three theorems of the existence of the pareto minimum
-    - Dimostrate that if a set of pareto minimum contains some points, ideal minimum can be exists
+    - Dimostrate with example that if a set of pareto minimum contains some points, ideal minimum can be exists
     - Scalarization method
         (?) - How to find set of Pareto Minimum and Weak Pareto Minimum if (P) is convex?
 And if (P) is linear?
     - Goal method